kodus/sentry/README.md

 We now have basic error-handling and silent capture of warnings and notices.

-In a [PSR-15](https://www.php-fig.org/psr/psr-7/) middleware context, we can capture useful additional information about the `RequestInterface` instance that initiated the error - typically, we'll do this with a simple middleware at the top of the middleware-stack, which will simply delegate to the next middleware in a `try`/`catch`-statement.
+In a [PSR-15](https://www.php-fig.org/psr/psr-7/) middleware context, we can capture useful additional information about the `ServerRequestInterface` instance that initiated the error - typically, we'll do this with a middleware at the top of the middleware-stack, which will delegate to the next middleware from a `try`/`catch`-block.

 Here's a basic example of an anonymous middleware being added to an array of middlewares: